The thirst for novelty in the lifestyle can often seem unquenchable.

 Notice how you get stuck in the hedonic hamster wheel.
 This awareness of the loop you get caught in can help you get out of it.
 Increasing self- and relational awareness can help you identify and address the traps of FOMO and envy.

 Here are a few ideas on how to support the process of removing yourselves from the grip of FOMO and envy:

 - Be mindfully present.

 Focus on experiencing the moments as they are happening.
 Bring awareness to your current choices and allow yourself to put other plans on hold.
 While you are at one party, don’t talk or plan the next one.
-While you are having sex, notice the beauty of the partner, savor the experience, bring more excitement and energy into it.
+While you are having sex, notice your partner’s beauty, savor the experience, and bring more excitement and energy into it.

 - Spend more time focusing on each other.

 We waste too much time on social comparison.
 Instead, (re)focus on each other, on the experiences you share, or the things you like about each other.
 Spend more time pleasing each other and looking into ways to enhance your relationship.
 Compliment and acknowledge each other more often.

 Each experience needs celebration.
 How you celebrate it is up to you–give each other a chance to process it, reflect on it, and understand what felt good.
 Savor the joy, the experience, and the newly found excitement or pleasure that you brought into your sex life.